 - Prizes unclaimed within the specified deadline will be deemed to have been forfeited.

-- The first and second-place winners must provide their preferred dates for their visit and the details of their three companions by 15 March, 2022.
-The itinerary will be arranged by the Emirates Literature Foundation.
-The trip must be taken by 4 September, 2022.
+- The School Librarain of the Year Award winner must provide their preferred dates for their visit by 4 March, 2024.
+The itinerary will then be arranged by the Emirates Literature Foundation.
+The trip must be taken by 30 August, 2024.

-- Entrants agree, in case they are shortlisted, to the Emirates Literature Foundation’s use of their name and photograph in relation to related publicity material and activities.
+- Entrants agree, in case they are shortlisted, to the Emirates Literature Foundation’s use of their name, photograph, and any video footage of them in relation to related publicity material and activities.

 - Judging decisions are final and no correspondence will be entered into with regard to these decisions.

 - By entering for this award, nominees are deemed to have accepted these terms and conditions and agree to be bound by them.